 Complaints and appeals

 If we refuse your application, we will clearly inform you of the reasons for this.
 If we approve your application with conditions, you were able to comment on conditions at the time of writing the permit.
 If after the process you still do not agree with what the permit imposes on your business, or you are not clear of the reason for refusal, please contact us.

-If you want to challenge this decision, please contact us by writing to the address below.
+If you want to challenge this decision, please contact us:

-What do you need to do if you want to make a change to the process/permit?
+If you want to make a change to the process/permit

 The public and other businesses may complain to us about pollution from a business, or they may inform us about polluting activities.
 Environmental Protection Officers will investigate and, if permit conditions are being broken, we may take enforcement action.

-Useful information and guidance can found on the DEFRA web-site.
+Useful information and guidance can be found on the Defra website: